 You can pick up a copy of the application form at the School office.
-It's £15 a term to join and free if your child is in receipt of 'pupil premium'.
+It's £20 a term to join (or just £10 if your child is in receipt of Pupil Premium').
 In order for the school to claim Pupil Premium, parents must fill out an application for Free School Meals (even though all meals are currently free in Islington, the application allows the school to access extra funding).
-Please contact Ms Karen Jacobs, who is available from Monday to Wednesday, if you require more information.
+Please contact Ms Karen Jacobs, who is available on Mondays, Tuesdays and to Thursdays, if you require more information.

-Some of the clubs on offer this term are: Street Dance, Drama, Multisport (for KS1 and 2), Karate, Homework Support, Art, Mandarin, Keyboards and Songwriting, Football, Gymnastics, Archaeology (at Islington Museum), Creative Club, Mini Music, Gutsy Girls, Family Printing (at Islington Museum), Book Club, Debate Mate.
+Some of the clubs on offer this term are: Street Dance, Drama, Multisport (for KS1 and 2), Karate, Homework Support, Art, Mandarin, Keyboards and Songwriting, Football, Gymnastics, Archaeology (at Islington Museum), Creative Club, Mini Music, Gutsy Girls, Book Club, Debate Mate.